Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/implementation/developer-experience/troubleshooting-docker.md

 </ol>
 <li><code>build/</code> - contains all the [build definition files](https://docs.docker.com/reference/cli/docker/buildx/build/) for your docker images.</li>
 <li><code>data/</code> - contains data for your containers, like CM logs, solr data, database files. this folder is mapped in the <code>docker-compose.override.yml</code> to the respective container targets.
 This is accomplished using [Docker Volumes](https://docs.docker.com/engine/storage/volumes/).</li>
 <li><code>deploy/</code> - to deploy configuration, assemblies, and content into your running Docker environment, run a Publish from Visual Studio.
 The /local-containers/docker/deploy folder is the publish target defined in the PublishProfile and in the <code>.env</code> file, the <code>LOCAL_DEPLOY_PATH</code> is set to the relative path of the *local-containers\docker\deploy* folder.
-Note this is just for information, <strong>customising the XM Cloud instance is not recommended</strong>.</li>
+Note this is just for information, <strong>customising the SitecoreAI instance is not recommended</strong>.</li>
 <li><code>traefik/</code> - this is where your local encryption keys are stored.</li>
 <li><code>clean.ps1</code> – this is a PowerShell script used to clean to data that has been persisted into the <code>/data</code> folder.
 This is useful when you need to reset the repositories data back to an initial state.
 Note your Containers must not be running for this script to complete successfully.</li>

 ### Typical Daily Developer Activities
 You only have to run the <code>init.ps1</code> script once, to initialize your setup.
 From then on you start up your containers running the <code>up.ps1</code> script.
 When you are done for the day, remember to run the <code>down.ps1</code> script to stop the containers.
 This will keep your data and you can continue the next day where you left off - just run up.ps1 again.

 Should you need to reset your local instance, run the <code>/local-containers/docker/clean.ps1</code> to clean up all stored data.
-This will delete all local data and give you a clean XM Cloud instance again.
+This will delete all local data and give you a clean SitecoreAI instance again.

 #### Deploying code changes
 Once you have a running set of Containers and you can successfully access the site in your browser, then you’re ready to begin your development activities.
 The site is now running directly from the source assets located in the <code>/headapps/SITE_NAME</code> folder.